sts10/radiation/README.md

 _Note 2:_ If you're upgrading from version 0.0.8 or lower of Radiation to v 0.1.0 or higher, you'll need to move your radiation posts from `~/posts` to `~/radiation_posts`.
 To do this, run `mv ~/posts ~/radiation_posts`.

-### Usage
+### Basic Usage

 #### Running Radiation
-As of Radiation v 0.2.x, running Radiation is still a little clunky.
+As of Radiation v 0.3.x, running Radiation is still a little clunky.

 From anywhere in your box you can run `cd ~/radiation; ruby bin/runner.rb`.
 You'll then be greeted by the main Radiation menu.